 You may apply online at any time prior to your program’s deadline.
-Please refer to the chart below for specific information regarding Fall 2016 admission as application deadlines and decision notification timelines vary by program.
+Please refer to the chart below for specific information regarding Fall 2017 admission as application deadlines and decision notification timelines vary by program.
 Applications are made available after the add/drop deadline each semester.

 |Limited Enrollment Program||Application Deadline||Decision Notification|

 |Biological Sciences; Biochemistry;

 Chemistry and ENSP; Biodiversity;

 Mid-to-late April 2017 and Mid-June 2017

 For students interested in applying for Criminology and Criminal Justice, Government and Politics, or Psychology, find out more here.

 When previewing the application prior to submission, you will see all portions of the online application form, including those not relevant to the program for which you are applying.
 This is to be expected and will not impact your application provided you completed the sections relevant to your desired LEP major.

 Only business school applicants may submit letters of recommendation; no more than three letters will be accepted.
 Letters of recommendation may be sent to firstname.lastname@example.org or brought to the Office of Undergraduate Admissions in the Mitchell Building.

 If you have technical problems using the application system, please contact email@example.com.
 If you have questions about the application requirements or admission process, you may contact the Limited Enrollment Programs office at firstname.lastname@example.org.